Ashwinyugandar/DBMS-Mini-Project/README.md

 # DBMS-Mini-Project
-DBMS Project done during Engineering
+DBMS Project done during Engineering<br>
+This is a group project